thaitype/shell/README.md

 interface RunOptions extends ExecaOptions {
-  /** Override the output behavior for this specific command */ outputMode?: OutputMode; // 'capture' | 'live' | 'all' }
+  /** Override the output behavior for this specific command */ outputMode?: OutputMode; // 'capture' | 'live' | 'all'

+  /** Override verbose logging for this specific command */ verbose?: boolean;

+  /** Override dry-run mode for this specific command */ dryRun?: boolean;
+}
 ```

 Inherits all options from [execa's Options](https://github.com/sindresorhus/execa#options).

+**Deep Merge Behavior:** When both shell-level `execaOptions` and command-level options are provided, they are deep merged using the `deepmerge` library.
+Command-level options take precedence over shell-level options.
+For objects like `env`, the properties are merged.
+For primitives like `timeout`, the command-level value overrides the shell-level value.

 ### `shell.runParse(command, schema, options?)`